Juicy Pork Chops with Sauerkraut and Apples

 pork chops and apples on a blue plate with a fork

-How do you keep the boneless pork chops from becoming dry in this recipe?
+How do you keep boneless pork chops from drying out in this recipe?

 Can I make pork chops and sauerkraut in a slow cooker?